Growtika

 Methodology

 We pulled monthly US organic traffic estimates from Ahrefs for ten major English-language tech publications from February 2024 through January 2026.
 For each site, we identified the peak traffic month and compared it to January 2026 (the most recent complete month).
-February 2026 data is partial and excluded from decline calculations.
 All figures are Ahrefs estimates for the US market.

 Site-by-Site Breakdown